23 Essential Black-Owned Restaurants You Should Know in LA

 Soul food often gets an unfair rap as being unhealthy or prepared with less-than-quality ingredients, a stereotype that Comfort LA is happy to dispel by offering a clean approach to the cuisine that utilizes healthier cooking techniques and fresh, locally-sourced organic ingredients.
 But more than that, Comfort LA brings a warm Southern hospitality, treating everyone who walks through their doors like family.
 And with party packs that include 75-piece wings, a half-tray of cornbread, and a half-tray of mac and cheese or collard greens for just $125, they’re providing some of the most affordable family meals you’ll find.

-How to order: Pickup and delivery via Chownow.
+How to order: Walk-ins only for dine-in.
+Pickup and delivery via Chownow.